 Most people tend to stick to the a word limit right from the beginning.
 However, this may not be the best way to approach your personal statement.

 When you write your first draft, make sure that you consult the list you have made.
 This will ensure that you do not miss out on any points.
-Once this is done, you can read through the write-up again to make it more succinct so it stays within the character limit while making sure that you have not missed out on anything important.
+Once this is done, you can read through the write-up again to make it more succinct.
+Make sure it’s within the character limit while making sure that you have not missed out on anything important.

-This approach is especially important, since it is easy to go into too much detail on the initial aspects and not give enough importance to the latter parts of your statement, even though they are equally important.
-It’s always easier to trim away the excess rather than add to an essay with the character count looming on you.
+This approach is especially important.
+It is easy to go into too much detail on the initial aspects and not give enough importance to the latter parts of your statement, even though they are equally important.
+It’s always easier to trim away the excess rather than add to an essay.

 You will have to find a way to condense all of your educational and personal experiences into the word count in a way that intrigues the panel.
 That will definitely take up a lot more time than a short assignment does.
 A lot of students admit that it took them a couple of weeks, sometimes even a month before they were satisfied with their personal statements.